AsiyeGokalp/Photon/README.md

 - The user can zoom in by clicking on the picture.

 - More images can be uploaded with the more button

+- User can go to the top of the page if s/he clicks the up arrow on the right

 ## Demo